ReMinecraftPE/mcpe/README.md

 Eventually, I plan on creating a new repository, `mcpe01_canada`, which will include just the port of the Canada demo.

+### This is the main modded version.
+For the original decompilation, see [ReMinecraftPE/mcped](https://github.com/ReMinecraftPE/mcped)

 ## WANT TO HELP?

 Want to help this project?
 [Here's a list of things left to do.](TODO.md)